geronimodennis/NsSuiteQLrunner/docs/HOW_TO_USE.md

 The AI chat specializes in reports, saved searches, standard NetSuite record type IDs, SuiteQL source names, transaction type codes, common standard fields, joins, and table relationships.
 It can also use the current Query Editor SQL as context when you ask it to fix, explain, improve, troubleshoot, or optimize the query.

 AI responses support Markdown, including bullets and fenced SQL examples.
+Fenced code blocks render as separate code boxes.

 It can still answer broader NetSuite, SuiteQL, SuiteScript, SDF, analytics, and reporting questions when that helps the workflow.